-The regional differences between the breeding and migratory models underscore the importance of multi-season distribution models in delineating regional priorities for migratory bird management.
-For the woodcock model, we found low breeding season suitability of the Northern Piedmont, Middle Atlantic Coastal Plain, and the Eastern Great Lakes Lowlands ecoregions, despite high migratory suitability.
+Regional differences between the breeding and migratory models underscore the importance of multi-season distribution models in delineating regional priorities for migratory bird management.
+For the woodcock model, we found relatively low breeding season suitability within the Northern Piedmont, Middle Atlantic Coastal Plain, and the Eastern Great Lakes Lowlands ecoregions, however these areas had much greater migratory suitability.
 This is one example of a circumstance in which a user-weighted prioritization of seasonal habitat might be particularly effective.
 Managers in regions in which woodcock breeding habitat is scarce might instead decide to prioritize migratory habitat management, for example, allowing managers to play to their regions’ strengths.
 On the other hand, a manager of an area that provides breeding habitat in a region where breeding habitat is scarce might decide that their most effective move would be to prioritize breeding habitat as much as possible.
 These examples demonstrate that there might be several effective management strategies based on the information provided in multi-season distribution models.
 By incorporating practitioner input through user-specified weights of each seasonal model, we empower users to consider multiple possible management decisions and customize the information provided to inform their management strategy.

-We believe that this multi-season distribution model framework, encompassing multiple seasonal distribution models, is particularly well suited to migratory bird management due to its flexibility in application of multiple data sources.
-One of the benefits of this type of analysis is that the breeding and migratory seasons can easily use separate data sources, which is particularly useful for species that are studied using separate techniques and surveys during each season.
-While there are several surveys for examining bird distribution during the breeding and wintering seasons, including Project Feederwatch and the Breeding Bird Survey (Bonter and Greig, 2021; Robbins et al., 1986), examining bird habitat use during the migratory period continues to be a challenge.
+A multi-season distribution model framework is particularly well suited to migratory bird management due to its flexibility in application of multiple data sources, which is particularly useful for species that are studied using separate techniques and surveys during each season.
+While there are several surveys for examining bird distribution during the breeding and wintering seasons (e.g. Bonter and Greig, 2021; Robbins et al., 1986), examining bird habitat use during the migratory period continues to be a challenge.
 Individually-marked birds with GPS transmitters are the gold standard for this type of analysis, as stopover locations can be separated from breeding and wintering locations for each tagged bird.
 However, GPS transmitters are still too large to attach to many migratory passerines, and the low number of stopovers attained per individual (mean = 1.4, sd = 0.6 in this study) combined with the considerable price of these transmitters may make attaining a large sample size a financial difficulty for most study species.
-The use of citizen science data collected during migration, such as the eBird data collection platform (Sullivan et al., 2009), may provide a more generalizable way to collect migratory stopover location data, but certain assumptions may have to be made to distinguish true migratory locations from early breeding/wintering season arrivals.
+The use of citizen science data collected during migration, such as the eBird data collection platform (Sullivan et al., 2009), may provide a more generalizable way to collect migratory stopover location data, but certain assumptions must be made to distinguish true migratory locations from early breeding/wintering season arrivals.
 Decisions on seasonal management priorities should also be informed by other data sources, such as full annual cycle survival models to determine whether breeding or migratory habitat has a greater role in limiting survival, and migratory corridor models to identify high densities of migrants (Cohen et al., 2022).
-With this added context, multi-season distribution models will provide valuable support for the management of many migratory bird species.
+With this added context, multi-season distribution models will provide valuable support tools for the conservation of many migratory birds.

 CRediT authorship contribution statement